Atlantic City Express (Amtrak train)

-The Atlantic City Express was an Amtrak train that ran from both Harrisburg, New York City, Richmond, Springfield and Washington, D.C. to Atlantic City, New Jersey, in the Northeastern United States.
+The Atlantic City Express was an Amtrak train that ran from Harrisburg, New York City, Richmond, Springfield and Washington, D.C. to Atlantic City, New Jersey, in the Northeastern United States.
 The train operated on the Northeast Corridor to 30th Street Station in Philadelphia, Pennsylvania, where it went east to Atlantic City.

 History

 The new service started service in May 1989, after Amtrak spent extra Northeast Corridor improvement funds to rehabilitate the 60.3 mile long Atlantic City Line from Philadelphia to Atlantic City.
 The train was designed to provide service to gamblers and vacationers.
 The train made a single local stop on the Atlantic City Line.
 Amtrak completely renovated the Lindenwold Station and it served as a stop until July 1994, when the local stop was changed to the new Cherry Hill station due to low ridership at Lindenwold.

 Amtrak also operated some through services from Atlantic City to Richmond, Virginia and Harrisburg, Pennsylvania.
 In June 1990, Amtrak entered into a partnership with Midway Airlines to operate trains from Philadelphia International Airport to Atlantic City via SEPTA.
 However, the service was short-lived, as Midway Airlines went bankrupt in the summer of 1991.

 The Amtrak service to Atlantic City never hit its expected ridership levels.
 In another effort to gain more riders, service was extended to Springfield, Massachusetts and New Haven, Connecticut.
 Even then, most passengers traveled between New York and Philadelphia rather than continue on to Atlantic City.
 Amtrak also had to compete with a number of bus lines offering discounted rates at casinos.
 Although the trains were moderately successful, Amtrak still deemed that the poor showing of riders was not enough to warrant train service, and plans were made to discontinue the line.
 All Amtrak service to Atlantic City was discontinued after April 1, 1995.
 The following day, New Jersey Transit extended all Atlantic City Line trains to Philadelphia; previously only a select few had run west of Lindenwold.